yoshihanslin/InstantChat-Android-App/README.md

 # InstantChat-Android-App
-An instant messaging chat app that users across different android devices can sign into to chat.
+- An instant messaging chat app that users across different android devices can sign into to chat.
+Users register and log in with emails and passwords.

-Stores and retrieves user login authentication profiles and chat information from the real-time cloud database Firebase, hosted  by Google.
+- Stores and retrieves user login authentication and chat information from the real-time cloud database Firebase, hosted by Google.

-Stores data locally on the android device using the interface SharedPreferences.
+- Stores data locally on the android device using the interface SharedPreferences.

-Uses the UI layout Listview (a list of scrollable items) and an Adapter object that pulls content from the cloud database Firebase and coverts the list item result into a view that’s placed into the list.
+- Uses the UI layout Listview (a list of scrollable items) and an Adapter object that pulls content from the cloud database Firebase and coverts the list item result into a view that’s placed into the list.

 <img src="FlashChat1.png">